JulianMorgant/mine_config/README.md

 # mine_config
-Group configuration folders in a repository | use SpringCloudConfig to
+Java service used to group configuration folders in a repository | SpringCloudConfig